Gaelic Festival Vestiges in England

 Associated with Whit in the Dark Peak part of Yorkshire as elsewhere were not just the Whit walks (processions) but annual time-immemorial major highly localised festivals, though these typically were displaced even into June.
 This is through the inauguration in 1660 as a public holiday of the commemoration of the Restoration known as Oak Apple Day, on April 29, supposedly to celebrate King Charles escaping his pursuers by hiding in an oak tree.
 The oak boughs key to May Day were thus redeployed.

-Still extant and highly localised is the annual local Gala, which likewise is a term from Gaelic, with a number of possible, likely co-roots.
-The tap root, as it were, would appear to be gal, ‘lamentation, weepings’ (from galor, ‘weeping’) — a lamentation for the dead; a wake, in another word.
-This would be in respect of the mythological ‘old king’ who has died; ritualistically killed to make way for the new one.
+Still extant and highly localised is the annual local Gala, which likewise is a term from Gaelic, with likely a number of co-roots, but chiefly guaillich, ‘walk arm in arm, or hand in hand’ (with the curious closely related guailleach, ‘a band tying the shoulders of dead men’), based in gaol, gaoil, ‘love, fondness; liking; a beloved person’; gaolach, ‘dear, beloved; lovely, affectionate, fond; a beloved person’.
+Rather than denoting a mass of people together in a march (as might be thought given the Whitsun parades) it’s a male and a female — the May Queen and May King — paired in sexual connection.
+It encapsulates the fertility rite of the festival.
+Another root probably is gal, ‘lamentation, weepings’ (from galor, ‘weeping’) — a lamentation for the dead; a wake, in another word.
+This would be in respect of the mythological ‘old king’ who has died; ritualistically killed to make way for the new one (bringing us back to the curious guailleach, ‘a band tying the shoulders of dead men’).
 In keeping with this would be gealach, ‘whitenesss’ (white being the original funereal colour, as is still represented in the colour of funeral flowers: black garb is largely in imitation of Queen Victoria, and was a Roman peculiarity, foreign to any ‘Celtic’ peoples).
 Also, there is Proto-Celtic galā, ‘ability’, and even Old Gaelic (Old Irish) gala, ‘warlike, valour, fury’, reflecting the function of the May festivities: the old ‘May games’ were for determining who would be the new (May) king to join the newly crowned May Queen.
 The May King & Queen obviously are the symbolic most fertile couple; by ‘sympathetic magic’ the guarantors of the fertility of the land.
 The May Queen was the major school event at Deepcar, but as recorded in a 1966 film, Deepcar Gala featured not just children’s contests but “adults playing crazy games”.
 All Deepcar/Stocksbridge ‘Whit Walks’ ended at a designated field for boys’ competitive games, known as the Rag — from rac, pronounced ‘rácgh’, ‘king’, related to urradh / urrach / urrag: ‘power, ability’ / ‘capable, qualified, competent’.
 ‘Ability’ is in terms of male competitive strength to complement female fertility (youth/beauty), and is obtained by weeding out: purifying (the symbolic function of the fire in the fire festival, of course).
 This again would be where galaich enters the fray: ‘whiten’, ‘make white’.
 [The standard etymology of a supposed meaning of ‘showy dress’ is far too recent (17th century) to be right; and that applies also to the word from which it’s derived: Old French, gale, ‘rejoicing’.
 At best this is itself derivative, not an origin.
 There are both Goidelic and Brittonic (Welsh) routes to English gala from Proto-Celtic; likely in turn from a Proto-Indo-European word.
 This could have evolved in some other direction to produce OF gale, but either way it’s a false trail.]

 A specific gala of note is the Castleton Garland Day, held on May 29, having been shifted from May Day explicitly to commemorate the Restoration (Oak Apple Day), presumably as elsewhere to take advantage of the designated public holiday, and given the mutual association with oak as key.
 Hence the Stuart era costumes of the two figures being led at the front of the procession.
 It no doubt incorporates the ‘rushbearing’ ritual common across England — the ceremony once featured a rush-cart as well as the garland — but ‘rushbearing’ mistakenly has been taken to be the origin.
 In the vein of the recent over-corrective anti-survivalist academic fashion a la Hutton (The Stations of the Sun: A History of the Ritual Year in Britain), this has been claimed (by Boyes, back in 1993), and that the Castleton ceremony is no older than the late 18th century (as if lack of record or non-survival of record is evidence).
 Yet ‘rushbearing’ is itself co-option of Mayday.
 Given the need at one time to cover church floors in rushes (in the times before stone flags were laid, floors were bare earth and cold), then gathering the required rushes could be done by extension of gathering the foliage and flowers for Mayday rites, thereby in effect to co-opt and Christianise a ‘pagan’ celebration, so as to bring the local population more within the ambit of the church and away from the non-Christian religiosity that likely most either felt in parallel with any allegiance to the church, if not that the ‘old ways’ took precedence.
 Hutton himself conceded, commenting on the ceremony in consideration of Boyes’ analysis: “None the less, it incorporates very accurately one of the last of the frameworks of flowers which descend directly from the ‘Mays’ once carried through the streets of medieval towns”.
 Boyes’ view is in terms not of the nature of mythology, which concerns the reproductive cycle, but of a supposed economic basis of all social interaction (a Marxian perspective), as revealed in her title: Dressing in the past: The role of costume as an indicator of social dynamics in the Castleton garland ceremony.
 The whole point of this kind of political-Left distortion is to deny tradition so as to make it seem that a complete reinvention of social relations is feasible, without baggage from the past — human nature — getting in the way of the narrow ideological dream.